-Funding: Annual budget c £11M.
-70% of income comes from UK and EU research grants and contracts, 10% from higher education, and 20% from commercial contracts, mostly through our subsidiary company SAMS Enterprise.
+Funding: Annual budget c £10-11M: 60% of income comes from UK and EU research grants, 20% from higher education, and 20% from commercial contracts, mostly through our subsidiary company SAMS Enterprise.
 We also receive charitable donations.

-Ships and robotics: Coastal vessels RV Calanus and RV Seol Mara; diving RIBs; North Atlantic Glider Base; Autonomous Underwater Vehicles (2); Remotely Operated Vehicles; Remotely Piloted Aircraft Systems; Coastal and Acoustic Drifters; UK Lander Centre; Moorings and Ocean Observatories; Polar Technology
+Ships and robotics: Coastal vessel RV Seol Mara and RIB Uisge; Robotics: North Atlantic Glider Base; Autonomous Underwater Vehicles (2); Remotely Operated Vehicle; Remotely Piloted Aircraft Systems; Coastal and Acoustic Drifters; UK Lander Centre; Moorings and Ocean Observatories; Polar Technology